 My 10 year old son always feels comfortable with his semiannual cleanings.
 He's always encouraged to take care of his dental health.View On Google

 Avoid Dry Sockets During Your Recovery

 A dry socket is a painful dental condition that occurs when a blood clot is dislodged before the wound has totally healed.
 A dry socket leaves the bone and nerves in the area exposed, increasing your risk of infection and causing pain.
 Contact our dental practice right away if you believe you have a dry socket.

 Extractions cost $150 to $400 per tooth.

-The average cost for a tooth extraction at our office is $150 to $400 per tooth, but the procedure may be fully covered by your insurance.
+The average cost of a tooth extraction at our office is $150 to $400 per tooth, and the procedure qualifies for at least partial coverage under most insurance plans.
 After assessing your case, our team can provide a more accurate estimated cost for your treatment.

 To find out how much your extraction will cost, schedule a consultation today.

-A dental bridge is an ideal solution for patients who are missing one or multiple consecutive teeth.
-The false teeth can be anchored to nearby abutment teeth using two dental crowns.
+A dental bridge can be an ideal solution for patients who are missing one or multiple consecutive teeth.
+The false teeth can be anchored to nearby teeth using dental crowns, or supported by dental implants.

 Prosthetics can also be supported by one or more implants.
-For example, if you are seeking a solution for a single missing tooth, the titanium post can support a custom dental crown.
-Implants promote jawbone strength and prevent bone atrophy.
-Many of our patients are seeking this unique and stable replacement for a lost tooth.
-No matter which option you choose, you’ll have the vast experience of our dental team to guide you through the process.
+For example, if you are seeking a solution for a single missing tooth, a titanium implant can support a custom dental crown.
+Implants don't just make replacement teeth as stable as natural teeth; they also promote jawbone strength and prevent bone atrophy.